FA-OS/framework/README.md

 ## 🤝  Contributing

 FAYOS is open source and community-driven.
-We welcome contributions from Agile coaches, developers, designers, and organizational leaders.
+We welcome contributions from everybody with an opinion who supports the FAYOS way of thinking.

 See `CONTRIBUTING.md` for guidelines.